What are the sentences for Manslaughter in Minnesota?

 The laws differentiating manslaughter from murder vary from state to state.
 In the state of Minnesota, manslaughter can be defined as a crime of extreme passion or negligence.
 If you are facing manslaughter charges in Minnesota, you should speak with an experienced attorney to find out your available legal options.

-Woodbury Manslaughter Lawyer Justin M. Schiks, of JS Defense, represents clients across the state of Minnesota.
+Woodbury Manslaughter Lawyer Justin M. Schiks, at JS Defense, represents clients across the state of Minnesota.
 He has successfully helped clients facing a wide range of criminal charges.

 In the state of Minnesota, there are 2 classifications of manslaughter: First-degree manslaughter and second-degree manslaughter.